Siphon880gh/rapid-tools-suite/readme.md

 You may want to disable mouseover on these tooltips if their description only applies to a narration or a team member because the tooltip would appear on mouseover outside of Story Mode as well.
 For example, using _data-detail_ always mouseovers and it is key toggleable only in Story Mode.
 But using _data-story-detail_ designates a story tooltip that has no mouseovers and its purpose is only to be key toggleable while in Story Mode.
 In terms of coding, the only difference is the attribute name.

-If you dynamically loaded new elements, their tooltips may need to be re-initialized by calling initT().
+If you dynamically loaded new elements, their tooltips may need to be re-initialized by calling reinitT().
 T for toolbars.

 Here is the full reference for tooltips:
 ATTRIBUTE: [data-detail]